 The county clerk’s office notes information about the release of these provisions and just about everything that goes on in the courtrooms.
 This information is gathered from the city and the criminal tribunals, and it goes into the court dockets database.

 Private agencies: These get their information from state sources and offer arrest warrant inquires over the internet, but not all third-party agencies are reliable.
 So, you need to tread carefully.
 To find a reputed establishment, use the form above.

 The police: The sheriff’s department is the keeper of information on Braxton County arrest records and outstanding warrants.
 Since peace officers receive warrants from the judiciary and make arrests as commanded in these orders, they understand how they come about to have this data in their hands.

 - The police: 300 Main St, PO Box 546, Sutton, West Virginia 26601

 - The court of the magistrate: 307 Main St, Sutton, WV 26601

 Local crime statistics

-Over the six years between 2003 and 2008, almost 70 criminal cases were recorded in Braxton County, West Virginia annually.
+Over the six years between 2003 and 2008, almost 70 criminal cases were recorded in Braxton County, West Virginia, annually.
 Approximately 12 criminal cases lodged each year were against violent criminal acts.
-In this period, while violent crime grew by nearly 50%, there was a decrease of nearly 60% in the rate of reported criminal activity.
+In this period, while violent crime grew by nearly 50%, almost 60% of the reported illegal activity rate decreased.